Steps to changing baby sleep patterns

 You can decide on the bedtime routine that works best for you and your baby.
-An example of a bedtime routine is have dinner, have a bath, brush teeth, read a book together, get into bed and have a goodnight kiss.
+Here’s an example of a bedtime routine: have dinner, have a bath, breastfeed or bottle-feed (but not in baby’s bedroom), read a book together, put baby to bed and have a goodnight kiss.
 For more on getting your baby ready for sleep, see our article on positive bedtime routines

 Step 4: teaching your baby to settle back to sleep

 As well as a positive bedtime routine, you need a strategy for managing crying during daytime sleeps, at bedtime or during the night when your baby wakes.

 If you’re confident that your baby gets enough attention during the day but needs you for help getting to sleep, you can use a behaviour management technique like controlled comforting or camping out.